openwanderer/server/README.md

 These endpoints are available whether `auth` is `true` or `false`:

 `GET /panorama/{id:[0-9]+}` - retrieves information about a panorama.
-Returns a JSON object containing `id`, `lon`, `lat`, `ele` (elevation), `seqid` (the ID of the sequence it belongs to, if it does) and the three rotation angles for the panorama: `pan`, `tilt` and `roll`.
+Returns a JSON object containing `id`, `lon`, `lat`, `ele` (elevation), `seqid` (the ID of the sequence it belongs to, if it does), `poseheadingdegrees` (the XMP PoseHeadingDegrees property, i.e. bearing of the panorama's centre point, if present) and corrections for the three rotation angles for the panorama: `pancorrection`, `tiltcorrection` and `rollcorrection` (note that these are *corrections*, not absolute values, i.e. the amount which the panorama needs to be rotated to be in its correct orientation if the inherent XMP data is inaccurate).
 In addition, if `auth` is set to true, the panorama has to be authorised (the `authorised` field in the database set to 1) for it to be accessible to users other than its owner or the administrator.
 This is to allow for operations such as face or license-plate blurring, which will soon be added to the [bot](https://github.com/openwanderer/server-bot).
 So if you want all panoramas to be visible immediately, you should set `auth` to `false`.

 `GET /panorama/{id:[0-9]+}.jpg` - retrieves the actual panorama with the given ID.
 Again, the panorama has to be authorised to be visible to non-owner or non-admin users if `auth` is set to `true`.